The Perfect Oatmeal Raisin Cookies

 The Perfect Oatmeal Raisin Cookie

-• Drain the raisins and chop the walnuts, set aside.
+• DRAIN the raisins and chop the walnuts, set aside.

 The Perfect Oatmeal Raisin Cookie

-• Prepare your baking trays with parchment or silicone baking mats.
-One for freezing and one for baking.
-You can freeze them all or baking them all at once too.
-Do what works best for you here, use what you have.
+You can freeze them all at once OR bake them all at once too.
+Do what works best for you here.

 • Pre-heat the oven to 350 F.